-Nursing-home outbreak spotlights coronavirus risk in elder-care facilities
+Kirkland outbreak spotlights coronavirus risk in elder-care facilities

 An outbreak of coronavirus disease in a nursing home near Seattle is prompting urgent calls for precautionary tactics at America’s elder-care facilities, where residents are at heightened risk of serious complications from the illness because of the dual threat of age and close living conditions.

-The emergence of the novel contagious illness at the Life Care Center of Kirkland has left one resident dead and four others hospitalized, with three in critical condition, local health officials said late Sunday.
-A health-care worker in her 40s also remained in satisfactory condition.
-The resident who died was a man in his 70s with underlying health conditions, officials said.
+The emergence of the novel contagious illness at the Life Care Center of Kirkland has left four residents dead and others hospitalized, local health officials said Monday.
+A health care worker also remains hospitalized.
+In total, Washington state has reported six deaths, officials said.

 Officials previously said that of the nursing home’s 108 residents and 180 staff members, more than 50 have shown signs of possible COVID-19 infections, the name given the illness caused by a novel coronavirus that emerged from Wuhan, China, late last year.
 Visits from families, volunteers and vendors have been halted and new admissions placed on hold, according to a statement from Ellie Basham, the center’s executive director.